 This U.K. study considers the implications of time pressures created by externalities on teachers.

 To complete this micro-credential, choose one of the time trackers below OR another you may be familiar with:

-To earn the micro-credential, you must receive a passing evaluation for Parts 1 and 3 and a “Proficient” or higher for each component in Part 2.
+To earn the micro-credential, you must receive a passing evaluation for parts 1 and 3 and a “proficient” or higher for part 2.

 Except where otherwise noted, this work is licensed under: